wesleycamargo/azure-docs.pt-br/articles/active-directory/saas-apps/waywedo-tutorial.md

 Para configurar a integração do Way We Do ao Azure AD, você precisará adicionar o Way We Do da galeria à sua lista de aplicativos SaaS gerenciados.

-**Para adicionar o Way We Do por meio da galeria, execute as seguintes etapas:**
+**Para adicionar o Way We Do da galeria, execute as seguintes etapas:**

 1. No **[Portal do Azure](https://portal.azure.com)**, no painel navegação à esquerda, clique no ícone **Azure Active Directory**.